 Ahmed Taibaoui awarded Naguib Mahfouz Medal for Literature 2021

-AUC Press announced on March 31 the award of the 2021 Naguib Mahfouz Medal for Literature to the Algerian writer Ahmed Taibaoui for his novel The Disappearance of Mr. Nobody (Ikhtifa’ al-Sayyid La Ahad).
+On March 31, during an online ceremony, AUC Press announced the award of the 2021 Naguib Mahfouz Medal for Literature to the Algerian writer Ahmed Taibaoui for his novel The Disappearance of Mr. Nobody (Ikhtifa’ al-Sayyid La Ahad).

-The virtual award ceremony, hosted by Suzan Kenawy, AUC Press Marketing Manager, via zoom, was attended by shortlisted authors, publishers, members of the judges, AUC Press director Michael Duckworth, and other distinguished cultural figures in Egypt.
+The virtual award ceremony, hosted by Suzan Kenawy, AUC Press Marketing Manager, via Zoom, was attended by shortlisted authors, publishers, members of the award committee, AUC Press director Michael Duckworth, and other distinguished cultural figures in Egypt.

 Presented by Francis Ricciardone, President of the American University in Cairo, the award was decided by the members of the award committee: Shereen Abouelnaga (chair), literary critic and professor of English and comparative literature at Cairo University; Humphrey Davies, award-winning translator of Arabic literature into English; Thaer Deeb, translator, writer, and critic; Samah Selim, translator and associate professor of Arabic language and literature at Rutgers University in the US; and Hebba Sherif, writer, literary critic, and cultural consultant.

-In their citation for the award, the judges remarked that “the twenty-first century leaves us with no other choice but to celebrate the marginalized.
-It is the hell that looks over the city where in there is entrenched patriarchy instead of the search for an absent parenthood, madness instead of reason, entrapment instead of a desire for liberation. . . .
+In their citation for the award, the judges said of The Disappearance of Mr. Nobody that “the twenty-first century leaves us with no other choice but to celebrate the marginalized.
+It is the hell that looks over the city wherein there is entrenched patriarchy instead of the search for an absent parenthood, madness instead of reason, entrapment instead of a desire for liberation. . . .
 Despite these glaring juxtapositions, which inhabit the city’s space and form its margins and means of marginalization, all the characters remain, shockingly, “Mr. Nobody.”

 The judges went on to remark that “Ahmed Taibaoui’s novel reverberates with echoes of Algeria’s violent past, from the struggle against colonialism to the civil war and all that has followed. . . .
 Out of the [novel’s] somber and intense style, vivid characters emerge.
 This is a novel of unpleasant truths. . . .
 All of this within a framework that imbues the novel with the feel of exciting and suspenseful detective fiction, and using a deft narrative style that does not conceal its writer’s intelligence and creativity.”